 |photo by Alice Lum|

-By May 24, 1925 when Mary McCurdy died the midtown neighborhood had noticeably changed since the house was built two decades earlier.
+By May 24, 1925, when Mary McCurdy died, the midtown neighborhood had noticeably changed.
 Business buildings were replacing the refined mansions and wealthy citizens were moving further north along the Park.
 The 51st Street house, which she left to Robert, was assessed at $150,000 at the time of her death—about $1.5 million today.

 When it sold the old building in January 1926, the newspaper said “Heavy tax assessments and the rapid advance of land values in the Grand Central zone made it impossible for the club to hold its present site.”